Testing Helicopter Blades for Flex

 Similar configurations of hydraulic ram, load cell and LVDT sensors can be adapted to test a variety of parts and structures for flexibility and strength.
 Spring-loaded suspension assemblies, large steel pieces and even entire structural elements of buildings can be statically tested to verify their strength.
 With the fast data acquisition rates provided by the USB series of interfaces, dynamic testing can also be accomplished on those items where a driving force is available such as a shaker table or vibration fixture.

 if you found this article useful, click here to subscribe to our newsletter for monthly emails with application notes and product solutions.
-Feel free to contact our sales engineers at email@example.com for more information on the products and solutions in this application note.
-You can find out more about the USB2250 and Vaidyne’s other DAQ offerings by visiting out DAQ product page.
+Feel free to contact our sales engineers at firstname.lastname@example.org for more information on the products and solutions in this application note.
+You can find out more about the USB2250 and Validyne’s other DAQ offerings by visiting the DAQ product page.

 Comments are closed